 The case was requested reopening at the Refugee Board on 9 December 2013, this time explicitly stating that it would be a violation of CEDAW if the applicant was forcibly returned, and stating the risk of gender-related persecution.
 On 29 August 2013 the reopening of the case was rejected by the Refugee Board, on the grounds that no new information was added.

 Consequently, a new complaint was sent to CEDAW on 26 September 2014, arguing that there has been a violation of article 2, d.
-This time the complaint specifically mentioned that the Refugee Board had rejected a reopening of the case, even though there is a risk of gender specific violence, and therefore the Board violated the rights under CEDAW.
-The communication was accepted.
-The author is in risk as the situation in Burundi is chaotic, and she has no male relatives as her husband is most likely dead, and therefore a deportation would be in violation of CEDAW.
-However, the danish authorities decided to reopen the case on 14 October 2016.
+CEDAW accepted the communication, however, the Danish authorities decided to reopen the case on 14 October 2016.
 This time the Danish authorities found that the author had sufficiently substantiated her claim.
 Thus On 6 February 2017, the author was granted residence permit by the Danish authorities.
 Thus the case was discontinued at the UNHCR.